expo/expo/docs/pages/versions/unversioned/sdk/app-loading.md

 ## Installation

 This API is pre-installed in [managed](../../introduction/managed-vs-bare/#managed-workflow) apps.
-It is not available for [bare](../../introduction/managed-vs-bare/#bare-workflow) React Native apps, please use [Splash Screen](./splash-screen) in bare.
+It is not available for [bare](../../introduction/managed-vs-bare/#bare-workflow) React Native apps; use [Splash Screen](./splash-screen) in bare apps.

 ## Usage